 To visit the town’s attractions (assembly halls, old houses) you should buy a package ticket:

 Hoi An is definitely the best place to go for some fine tailor-made clothes.
 Making clothes has been existing for generations in this town, a craft that has been mastered by both men and women.
-Just walk along the streets of the ancient town, you can easily see many of the old houses now has turned into tailor or clothe shops.
-Finding the shops that offer the very best of quality would be quite a feat.
-Here is our recommendations:
+Just walk along the streets of the ancient town, and you can easily see many of the old houses now have turned into tailors or clothing shops.
+Finding the shops that offer the very best quality would be quite a feat.
+Here are our recommendations

 Yaly Couture – 4 showrooms all over Hoi An:

 - Showroom 1: 47 Nguyen Thai Hoc Street, Hoi An Town.

 - Showroom 2: 47 Tran Phu Street, Hoi An.